alexcg1/readme/README.md

 ### General

 - Diversity and inclusion all the way.
-I'm a he/him
+I wrote a list on [diverse figures in tech history](https://github.com/folkswhocode/awesome-diversity/blob/master/FIGURES.md)
+- Pronouns: he/him.
+I like *they* too.
+I try to be gender neutral when I use pronouns myself, hence all the *folks* and *peeps* in my lingo

 ### Tech

 - Break free from your Macbooks.
-All you have to lose is your chains (seriously, give me a jackhammer and five minutes alone with your shiny machine)
+All you have to lose are your chains (seriously, give me a jackhammer and five minutes alone with your shiny machine)
 - I'm a vim (okay, neovim) user.
 I want to integrate it into Google Docs but lack the time/smarts
 - Markdown and plaintext are my preferred formats.
 Though I can hold my nose and deal with Google Docs too.